helium/HIP/0060-entity-weighted-vote.md

 Using private key signatures to cast votes is also a step up in loosely connecting participation in the network via some unique identifier (wallet address / DC burn), however there is no connection between stake in the network _utility_ / infrastructure required to do so.
-Tying voting power to number on onboarded hotspots, validators, and/or DC held by routers provides a fair and logical basis and "stake" in the vote, which mirrors the voting party's stake in the network.
+Tying voting power to number on onboarded Hotspots, validators, and/or DC held by routers provides a fair and logical basis and "stake" in the vote, which mirrors the voting party's stake in the network.

-Initial starting point suggestions would be using hotspot onboarding stake as a basis for the following weights:
+Initial starting point suggestions would be using Hotspot onboarding stake as a basis for the following weights:

 -Hotspot: 1 vote (1,055,000 DC) -Validator: X votes, where X = DC equivalent of 10,000 HNT stake at